Place of articulation: Table of articulation combinations

 A precise vocabulary of compounding the two places of articulation is sometimes seen.
 However, it is usually reduced to the passive articulation, which is generally sufficient.
 Thus dorsal–palatal, dorsal–velar, and dorsal–uvular are usually just called "palatal", "velar", and "uvular".
 If there is ambiguity, additional terms have been invented, so subapical–palatal is more commonly called "retroflex".

-Note: Additional shades of passive articulation are sometimes specified using pre- or post-, for example prepalatal (near the border between the postalveolar region and the hard palate; prevelar (at the back of the hard palate, also post-palatal or even medio-palatal for the middle of the hard palate); or postvelar (near the border of the soft palate and the uvula).
-They can be useful in the precise description of sounds that are articulated somewhat farther forward or back than a prototypical consonant; for this purpose, the "fronted" and "retracted" IPA diacritics can be used.
+Additional shades of passive articulation are sometimes specified using pre- or post-, for example prepalatal (near the border between the postalveolar region and the hard palate); prevelar or post-palatal (at the back of the hard palate or near the border of the hard and soft palates; also medio-palatal for the middle of the hard palate); postvelar or preuvular (near the border of the soft palate and the uvula).
+They can be useful in the precise description of sounds that are articulated somewhat farther forward or back than a prototypical consonant; for this purpose, the "fronted" and "retracted" IPA diacritics for relative articulation can be used.
 However, no additional shade is needed to phonemically distinguish two consonants in a single language.
 (Note: Occasionally claims to the contrary are met.
 For example, some dialects of Malayalam are said to distinguish palatal, prevelar and velar consonants.
-In reality, the dialects distinguish palato-alveolar (palatalized postalveolar), and consonants; the claim is based on the imprecise usage of "palatal" to mean "palato-alveolar".)
+In reality, the dialects distinguish palato-alveolar (palatalized postalveolar), palatal and velar consonants; the claim is based on the imprecise usage of "palatal" to mean "palato-alveolar".)

 Homorganic consonants

 Consonants that have the same place of articulation, such as the alveolar sounds //n, t, d, s, z, l// in English, are said to be homorganic.
 Similarly, labial //p, b, m// and velar //k, ɡ, ŋ// are homorganic.
 A homorganic nasal rule, an instance of assimilation, operates in many languages, where a nasal consonant must be homorganic with a following stop.
-We see this with English intolerable but implausible; another example is found in Yoruba, where the present tense of ba "hide" is mba "is hiding", while the present of sun "sleep" is nsun "is sleeping".
+This is seen with English intolerable but implausible; another example is found in Yoruba, where the present tense of ba "hide" is mba "is hiding", while the present of sun "sleep" is nsun "is sleeping".